Reference Date: 02-October-2013

 FOOD SECURITY SNAPSHOT

-Below average production expected from the 2012/13 short-rains season crops
+Below average cereal production from the 2013 long-rains season in most cropping areas

-As of mid-January 2013, according to UNHCR and OCHA, about 550 000 refugees, mostly from Somalia, were hosted in Dadaab and Kakuma camps in northern Kenya and access to basic necessities such as food, shelter, water and sanitation is often precarious due to the high concentration of people.
+Kenya continues to host the largest number of refugees in the Horn of Africa, with about 472 000 refugees from Somalia as of mid-September 2013.
+About 400 000 refugees reside in Dadaab camps in northern Kenya where access to basic necessities such as food, shelter, water and sanitation is often precarious due to the high concentration of people.